OnDataEngineering/OnDataEngineeringContent/_tech-categories/rdf-databases.md

 The Forrester Graph Databases Market Overview (<https://www.forrester.com/report/Market+Overview+Graph+Databases/-/E-RES121473>) covers a number of RDF databases, including StarDog, AllegroGraph and Oracle, and has a good introduction to RDF and Graph databases.

-And Bloor have a primer on graph technologies (<http://www.bloorresearch.com/research/spotlight/all-about-graphs-a-primer/>), a 2016 Graph and RDF Databases Market Report (<http://www.bloorresearch.com/research/market-report/graph-and-rdf-databases-2016/>) and a 2016 Graph and RDF Databases Market Update (<http://www.bloorresearch.com/research/market-update/graph-and-rdf-databases-market-update-2016/>), which cover a number of RDF databases including AllegroGraph, BlazeGraph, Cray, GraphDB, MarkLogic, Stardog and Virtuoso, all of which are free to download for personal non-commercial use.
+And Bloor have a primer on graph technologies (<http://www.bloorresearch.com/research/spotlight/all-about-graphs-a-primer/>), a 2016 Graph and RDF Databases Market Report (<http://www.bloorresearch.com/research/market-report/graph-and-rdf-databases-2016/>) and a 2016 Graph and RDF Databases Market Update (<http://www.bloorresearch.com/research/market-update/graph-and-rdf-databases-market-update-2016/>), all of which are free to download for personal non-commercial use, and which cover a number of RDF databases including AllegroGraph, BlazeGraph, Cray, GraphDB, MarkLogic, Stardog and Virtuoso.

-# RDF Frameworks
+## RDF Frameworks

 | Eclipse RDF4J | An Eclipse open source project for working with RDF data, including provision of a standard SPARQL interface that can be integrated with backend databases.
 Previously known as Sesame - <http://rdf4j.org/>
 | Jena | Framework for developing Semantic Web and Linked Data applications in Java - <http://jena.apache.org/>